thefrontendlab/.github/profile/README.md

 # Frontend Camp

-👋 Welcome to Frontend Camp, a organization dedicated to exploring the intersection of web development and machine learning!
+👋 Welcome to Frontend Camp, an organization dedicated to exploring the intersection of web development and machine learning!

 ## About Us